-PHI 101 Ethical Perspectives.
+- PHI 101 Ethical Perspectives.
 Presentation of moral principles and their practical application.
-Fall, Winter.

-PHI 343 Development of Western Philosophy.
+Fall, Winter. - PHI 343 Development of Western Philosophy.
 Western thought from ancient to modern times.
 Prerequisites: HIS 113 and HIS 123.
-Alternate years, Winter 1985.
+Same as HIS 343.
+On Demand.

 POLITICAL SCIENCE